gut-puncture/Semantic-Gravity-RP/execution-plan.md

 9.2 Attention metrics (`src/metrics_attn.py`):
 - Use mechanistic traces and attention weights.
+- Determine decision step from `detection_mapping_greedy.jsonl`:
+  - If word_present=True: decision_step = index of first target token.
+  - If target is multi-token: use the first subtoken only.
+  - If multiple occurrences: use the first occurrence only.
+  - If word_present=False: decision_step = 0.
+  - If mapping_error=True: skip entry.
-- For generated position p (first answer token):
+- For generated position p (decision step):
   - Mass(S) = sum attention over context positions in span S.
 - Compute per layer and per head:
   - IAR, NF, TMF, PI